-Attend Alcoholics Anonymous Meetings.
+Alcoholics Anonymous is a worldwide fellowship of men and women who’ve had an alcohol problem.
 This seen by many as the one and only way to get sober.
 It is effective, but only for a small minority.

 Despite popular belief, it is estimated that only a tiny minority actually succeed using this method.
 Recent research has shown that only 5% of alcohol dependents actually remain sober for three or more years using the 12 steps (the main philosophy behind Alcoholics Anonymous’ approach).
 However do not discount it until you have tried it.
 For more on their approach read Stop Drinking Alcohol With AA.

-The Sinclair Method.
-The Sinclair Method, using the medication Natlrexone, has a far better success rate than AA.
+The Sinclair Method, developed by Dr. John Sinclair, uses the medication Natlrexone and has a far better success rate than AA.
 It has been shown to be effective in over 78% of cases

 (Read Results with Naltrexone and Nalmefene: Clinical Trials and Reviews for more on research into Naltrexone and its effectiveness when used to combat alcohol dependency).
 It is interesting that little is known of this method despite it seeming to be the best treatment for alcoholism available, some say that this is due to vested interests in the addiction treatment industry working against any innovation that might damage their business.
 Go to The Sinclair Method to learn more about this breakthrough.

-Baclofen.
 There are many who have managed to defeat their drinking problems by taking the drug baclofen, which is licensed to be used in the treatment of the spasticity associated with conditions like multiple sclerosis and cerebral palsy.
 Although not licensed for the treatment of alcohol dependency, those who have tried it swear by it.
 Dr. Amiesen, a French cardiologist stumbled on baclofen’s potential for treating alcoholism when struggling with his anxiety and alcohol dependence.
+Baclofen helps lower anxiety in alcoholics, which could help curb alcohol cravings.
 One of the great advantages of using baclofen is that abstention from alcohol is not necessary.
 In fact continuing to drink is an essential part of the treatment.
 Intrigued?
 Read Baclofen And Alcohol for more on this form of alcoholism treatment.

-Other Treatments.
 There are countless ways of treating problem drinking.
+Nonetheless, there’s no one-size-fits-all solution to alcoholism.
+What may work for a person may not work for someone else.
+Understanding the different treatment options can be a crucial first step.
 We have gathered what we consider the best and put them on one page, for more read Alcohol Treatment Programs.